samhohcm/RobotArm-Motors-Worksheet/index.md

         <p>Take the bag labelled 'Motors Workshop' and take out the shaft attachment inside.
 Attach it to Robot Arm 2 using the same screws.
 Remember, righty tighty, lefty loosey!</p>

         <p>Have a closer look at the attachment on the robot arm.
 Then take a look at the shaft on the motor.
-Why do you think the attachment has been designed that way?</p>
+Why do you think the attachment has been designed that way?
+Can you think of other shapes you can use for a shaft that looks like this?</p>